Online Learning Success

 Not sure if an MPH degree is right for you?
 Public health is a very diverse field which attracts professionals from a wide variety of different educational and career backgrounds, including:

 Fill out this form to get free information on courses, admissions, and financial aid from your personal enrollment specialist.

 Walden's MPH program can help you gain the knowledge and skills to become a leading public health professional in the public or private sector.
 Graduates of the program have chosen careers that include:*

 *Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.

 This program explores issues affecting the public health field today by focusing on areas of study such as epidemiology, environmental health, and health policy.
 As a student, you can gain an understanding of the major social, behavioral, cultural, environmental, and legal and regulatory factors that can affect the health of local and global populations.

 Walden's online MPH program features:

-"The academic advisor I spoke with really helped clarify my priorities and evaluate what option was best for me."
+"The academic specialist I spoke with really helped clarify my priorities and evaluate what option was best for me."

 The Master of Public Health (MPH) program at Walden University received Council on Education for Public Health (CEPH) accreditation in September 2019.
 CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and programs of public health.
 CEPH accreditation provides assurance that the program has been evaluated and met accepted public health profession standards in practice, research, and service.
 For a copy of the final self-study document and/or final accreditation report, contact the dean of Walden’s School of Health Sciences (email@example.com)